powerhousepro69/videoinfox/readme.md

 sudo chmod +x /usr/local/bin/videoinfox
 ```

-#### Videoinfox will not edit video files.
-It is a front-end to play videos and download videos.
+#### *Videoinfox will not edit video files.
+It is a front-end to play videos, build playlists and download videos.*

-### *100% Linux Shell Script.
-Videoinfox is only 1 megabyte.*
+### 100% Linux Shell Script.
+Videoinfox is only 1 megabyte.

 Find your videos fast.
 Powerful playlist building and editing.
 A play queue to load up unlimited playlists
 for autoplay with last video played marker to pick up where you left off.
 Played List that keeps track of